 -Jaime Casap, Google Global Education Evangelist

-To prepare our young people for the new world of work, we need to move away from considering only the jobs and careers available to them, and shift our attention to the challenges, problems and opportunities that exist in the world.
+To prepare our young people for the new world of work, we need to move away from considering only the jobs available to them, and shift our attention to the challenges, problems and opportunities that exist in the world.

 What Are ‘The Jobs’?

 Focussing on jobs during youth career development is a mistake.
 First off, most teenagers are only aware of a small fraction of all available jobs.
 Second, many of today’s jobs will change as new industries are created and others die.
 Third, several types of jobs are at risk of being replaced by artificial intelligence or other emerging technologies.
 Therefore, instead of focussing on jobs, we need to help youth see the bigger picture: the challenges, problems and opportunities that exist in society and the world of work.

 While jobs and careers are likely to change, the challenges that we are trying to solve will remain.
 In fact, as our perspective on certain issues evolves, new challenges to tackle will emerge as well.
 Some of the most important challenges we will face in the future include: redesigning the health care system, collecting and using big data, and managing the planet’s waste.
 These opportunities have the potential to create meaningful work for youth.
 By helping youth identify and understand these challenges, we are opening up their world and enabling them to making a significant contribution to the workplace.